🥳 Get started with DeepLabCut: our key recommendations#

 Important information on using DeepLabCut:#

 We recommend first using DeepLabCut for a single animal scenario to understand the workflow - even if it’s just our demo data.
 Multi-animal tracking is more complex - i.e. it has several decisions the user needs to make.
-Then, when you are ready you can jump into 2.2…
+Then, when you are ready you can jump into multi-animals…

-Additional information for getting started with maDeepLabCut (aka DeepLabCut 2.2):#
+Additional information for getting started with maDeepLabCut:#

-We highly recommend using 2.2 first in the Project Manager GUI (Option 3).
+We highly recommend using it first in the Project Manager GUI (Option 3).
 This will allow you to get used to the additional steps by being walked through the process.
 Then, you can always use all the functions in your favorite IDE, notebooks, etc.

 What scenario do you have?#